kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 Merge-O-Matic|Deprecated **Excel** macro used for combining BHPC race results in Excel format.
 This functionality is now built into CrossMgr.
 Missed Read|When a rider crosses the **finish line**, but the **RFID** system doesn't detect their **tag**.
 MultiReader|**Impinj** application that is useful for testing and for changing the tag number of RFID tags.
+N-connector|A chunky threaded coaxial connector used on the **trackside RFID aerials**.
+Sometimes found on laboratory test equipment, and specialist RF applications.
 NP|*Not Placed* - Non-judgemental status given to **riders** who should not be **ranked** for some reason (eg. you know that their lap times are incorrect).
 (S)NTP|*(Simple) Network Time Protocol*.
 A protocol used by computing devices to synchronise their **real time clocks** over a **TCP/IP** network.
 Points|Points are calculated by SeriesMgr.
 Points mean prizes.